StephenButcherTXST/checkers/README.md

 #### Change the number of workers
 The default value is set to 4 workers (-w 4).
 In order to adjust the number of workers change the value after the -w parameter for ExecStart.
 #### Additional settings / tuning
-gunicorn supports many additional parameters which can be found by running _gunicorn --help_.
+gunicorn supports many additional parameters which can be found by running gunicorn --help.
 Any additional parameters you wish to use will need to be appended to ExecStart.

+## Testing
+### Unit test with test_api.py
+#### Activate the virtual environment
+cd ~/checkers && source env/bin/activate
+#### (Optional) modify the valid_grid in test_api.py
+If you changed any grid settings ("size","black","red", "empty"), you will need to update "valid_grid"
+#### Run the test
+Run _python -m unittest test_api.py_

+### Manual test with manual_test.py
+A simplistic test file (manual_test.py) has been provided to test the service locally or remotely.
+Edit the file and modify "url" if you changed the port number, or wish to test a remote service.
+You will also need to modify "valid_grid" if you adjusted any grid settings ("size","black","red", "empty") in main.py.